-Avoid tasks with short execution time.
 Tasks that only run for one to two seconds are not ideal.
-You should try to do a significant amount of work in an individual task (10 second minimum, going up to hours or days).
+Try to do a significant amount of work in an individual task (10 second minimum, going up to hours or days).
 If each task is executing for one minute (or more), then the scheduling overhead as a fraction of overall compute time is small.

-Similar to other tasks, the node start task should be idempotent as it will be rerun every time the node boots.
+Just as with other tasks, the node start task should be idempotent, as it will be rerun every time the node boots.
 An idempotent task is simply one that produces a consistent result when run multiple times.

-Sometimes there is a need to run another agent alongside the Batch agent in the node, e.g., to gather data from the node and report it.
+Sometimes there is a need to run another agent alongside the Batch agent in the node.
+For example, you may want to gather data from the node and report it.
 We recommend that these agents be deployed as OS services, such as a Windows service or a Linux

 When running these services, they must not take file locks on any files in Batch-managed directories on the node, because otherwise Batch will be unable to delete those directories due to the file locks.
-For example, if installing a Windows service in a start task, instead of launching the service directly from the start task working directory, copy the files elsewhere (if the files exist just skip the copy).
-Install the service from that location.
+For example, if installing a Windows service in a start task, instead of launching the service directly from the start task working directory, copy the files elsewhere (or if the files exist just skip the copy).
+Then install the service from that location.
 When Batch reruns your start task, it will delete the start task working directory and create it again.
-This works because the service has file locks on the other directory not the start task working directory.
+This works because the service has file locks on the other directory, not the start task working directory.

 Avoid creating directory junctions in Windows